dikshaduttaa/Myportfolio/README.md

 # MyPortfolio

 Welcome to my portfolio!
-This project highlights my skills, projects, and achievements as a web developer, crafted with a focus on interactivity, responsiveness, and clean design.
+This project highlights my skills, and gives overview about myself crafted with a focus on interactivity, responsiveness, and clean design.

 ---